 Spinal Cord Injury

-Most spinal cord injuries come from trauma to the vertebral column that impacts the body’s ability to send and receive messages from the brain to the body’s systems that control motor and automatic function below the level of the injury.
+Most spinal cord injuries come from trauma to the vertebral column that impacts the body’s ability to send and receive messages from the brain to the body’s systems that control motor and automatic function below the level of the damage.

 A Fort Myers spinal cord injury lawyer could help you build a strong case if your accident was someone else’s fault.
 Spinal cord injuries often result in partial or complete paralysis.